gogs/docs/en-US/installation/install_from_source.md

 ### Set Up the Environment

-Set the paths that are corresponding to your system:
+Set the paths that correspond to your system:

 ```bash
 sudo su - git